Amazon CloudWatch Concepts

-For metrics produced by certain AWS products such as Amazon EC2, Amazon CloudWatch can aggregate data across dimensions.
+For metrics produced by certain services such as Amazon EC2, CloudWatch can aggregate data

-for the specified metric to create the statistic that you
+aggregates all data for the specified metric to create the statistic that you

 requested.
-However, Amazon CloudWatch does not aggregate across dimensions for metrics that you create with
+However, CloudWatch does not aggregate across dimensions for metrics that you

 You can assign up to ten dimensions to a metric.

-Amazon CloudWatch treats each unique combination of dimensions as a separate metric.
+CloudWatch treats each unique combination of dimensions as a separate metric.
+For

 ServerStats).
-For information on how this affects pricing, go to the
+For information on how this affects pricing, see

 The time stamp you use in the request must be a